practable/pocket-vna-two-port/README.md

 since pointers container pointers are difficult to handle, the preferred API is the range API, probably.

+## Testability, and future substitution of other hardware ...

+There is really only one command that the user interface needs to know about - RangeQuery.

+Therefore a simple remote driver would grab a device handle, and sit back and wait for RangeQuery commands.

+Getting the callback to work would be pretty sweet, too.
+Can we poke percentage complete values into a channel?

 ## Small gotchas with cgo